antfu/raycast-multi-translate/README.md

 ## Changes in this Fork

-- Support for multiple languages
+- Support translating for any language to multiple languages at once
-- Translated from `auto` to all languages once
-- Removed the representation of flags, as languages are not countries
+- Removed the representation of flag emojis, as languages are not countries
 - Removed the `Translate From` command, and the language selection dropdown